Coast Guard, DHS.

 Forms: CG-16700, North American Ice Service (NAIS) Customer Survey.

-Hour Burden Estimate: The estimated annual burden remains 120 hours.
+Hour Burden Estimate: The burden is estimated to be 120 hours.

 End Supplemental Information